 Washington State uses the doctrine of pure comparative fault, which means that you can still get a recovery for your losses even if you were partly to blame for the crash.

-The law will reduce the amount of your recoverable compensation in proportion with your negligence.
+The law will reduce the amount of your recoverable compensation in proportion to your negligence.